2022-2023 Producing Artistic Coordinator

 sharing stories with our full community, in places where people are.

-But this virtual offering was just the beginning.
-This past season, AlterTheater partnered with The Parsnip Ship to produce an audio play version of Andrew Saito’s Br’er Peach, which “toured” BIPOC theaters and is now available on TPS’s podcast platforms.
+In partnership with The Parsnip Ship, AlterTheater produced an audio play version of Andrew Saito’s Br’er Peach, which “toured” BIPOC theaters in 2021 and is now available on TPS’s podcast platforms.
+In Spring 2022, AlterTheater filmed an adaptation of AlterLab play SNAG by Tara Moses, adding to AlterTheater’s digital offerings.

 Some of our partnering organizations include La Lengua Teatro en Español, California Shakespeare Theater, and the Latino Council.